Cod Almighty | Article

 Aber won today, and Trafford rescued a draw; that's good.
 The Mariners won too – that's the stuff of my life, whether its genes or loyalty or just an accretion of memories and friendships that happened almost without me knowing it.

 The son of an exile, my support for Town has relied on my willingness to travel.
-But nowadays, despite the ebullience of our away support, my favourite journey is to Blundell Park.
+But nowadays, despite the ebullience of our away fans, my favourite journey is to Blundell Park.
 I enjoy my rituals: a quiet pint in the No 1 Refreshment Rooms; a bag of chips from the chippy almost opposite my great aunt's old house on Grimsby Road (a chippy which, for some reason we could never fathom, she was always inclined to look down upon); then meeting friends without any need for prearrangement in the trust bar or the Rutland.
 Even talking to people I don't know, I don't feel a stranger.
 Wishful thinking, no doubt, but I feel myself at home.

 The pictures used in this article are: